Back to top

 VISION:

-We work together to create a community where homelessness is rare, brief (with adequate crisis response), and non-recurring, where we eliminate racial disparities, and everyone is housed.
+We work together to create a community where homelessness is rare, brief (with adequate crisis response), and non-recurring; where we eliminate racial disparities; and everyone is housed.

 MISSION: